Patrick Queen

 Patrick Queen Bio

 Patrick Queen is an American professional football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football for the Louisiana State University Tigers and was selected 28th overall by the Baltimore Ravens in the 2020 NFL Draft.
-Known for his agility and defensive skills, Queen has quickly established himself as a key player in the league.
+Born on August 13, 1999, in Ventress, Louisiana, he played college football for the LSU Tigers and was selected 28th overall by the Baltimore Ravens in the 2020 NFL draft.
+Queen is a two-time Pro Bowl selection and a 2019 College Football Playoff (CFP) national champion.

 Early Life and Background